Above: Local Lab Rats work through 25/35 Touch/Jump/Touch Intervals this week

 Similar to the Double Squeeze issue, nothing dictates how much work the athlete completes each round.

 Concern here would be for incoming athlete fitness.
-10x reps may be too little to push fit athletes coming in, but too much for unfit athletes.
+10x reps may be too little to easy for fit athletes coming in, but too much for unfit athletes.
 By dictating the work, the event doesn’t “scale” to the current fitness of the athlete.

 An initial assessment, and individually scaled density intervals based on the initial assessment results.
 Anyone who’s done MTI programming has seen this many times as it’s a key part of all our PFT, selection and many base fitness plans and cycles.
 In this case, I’d likely do a 45 second Touch/Jump/Touch to Box Assessment for reps, then for the progressions, do 6-10 rounds of approximate 15-second intervals at a rep pace that was 20% faster than the athlete’s assessment pace.